martin41goudxpw/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that while optimizing code for efficiency is important, it should not be done prematurely or without careful consideration.
 It's often better to write clear and maintainable code first, and then optimize only where necessary, based on profiling and performance measurements.

+# 2023-12-20
+- "Premature optimization is the root of all evil." - Donald Knuth

+Optimizing code before it's necessary can lead to overly complex and hard-to-maintain software.
+It's better to write clean, simple code first and optimize only where needed.